wavefrontHQ/docs/pages/doc/wavefront_api.md

 ![The API Tokens page shows the tokens table, the search field above the table, and the preconfigured filters and the saved searches in the left panel](/images/API_tokens.png)

+{% include important.html content="Revoking a token cannot be undone.
+Any script that uses a revoked token returns an authorization error." %}

 On the API Tokens page, you can:
-- Sort the API tokens table by a column.
+- Sort the API tokens table by column.
 - Search and, optionally, save and share your search.
-- Filter the API tokens by an account type, usage, particular accounts, or your saved search.
+- Filter the API tokens by account type, usage, particular accounts, or your saved search.
-- Revoke an API token from the vertical ellipsis for the token.
-Revoking a token cannot be undone.
-Any script that uses a revoked token returns an authorization error.
+- Revoke an API token from the vertical ellipsis icon for the token.

 ## Invoking the API